This unique public artwork is titled “Swirl ” — the sculpture’s depth is 28 feet, width is 94 feet, and height is 28 feet.

 Swirl is made up of nine stainless steel uprights and more than 8,000 LED lights that are suspended in the air.
-The LED lights are programed to display prerecorded images each day from sunset to 2:00 AM.
+The LED lights are programed to display prerecorded images each night at dusk [after sunset and just before night] to 2:00 AM.

 CHARETTE of 2008